lovesh/pixel-signature/Readme.md

    - To advance to any arbitrary time i future, call `fast_forward_update`.
    - To get current key call `get_current_key`.
 3. Call the `setup` function to create the generators, verification key, `SigkeySet` with key for t=1 and the proof of possession.
+4. Call `Keypair::verify_pop` to verify proof of possession.
-4. Call `Signature::new` to generate a signature on a message.
+5. Call `Signature::new` to generate a signature on a message.
-5. Call `Signature::verify` to verify a signature.
+6. Call `Signature::verify` to verify a signature.
+7. Call `AggregatedVerkey::new` to aggregate verkeys.
+8. Call `AggregatedSignature::new` to aggregate signatures.